charlietriplett/OpenA11yEngineer/_checklist-native/radio.md

   swipe: |
       Focus moves to the element, expresses its state
   doubletap: |
-     Selects the radio button
+     Toggles the radio button state

 screenreader:
   name:  |
       Purpose is clear and matches any visible label
   role:  |
-      Identifies itself as a button is iOS and radio button in Android
+      Identifies itself as a button in iOS and radio button in Android
   group: |
       Visble label is grouped or associated with the radio button in a single swipe
   state: |
-      Expresses its state (disabled/dimmed, iOS: selected.
+      Expresses its state (disabled/dimmed, iOS: checked/not checked.
 Android: checked/not checked)
 ---